dataninja-python/iGarageSale/README.md

 This is an express ecommerce app where one person's used stuff can be sold and become another's new treasure.

 ## MVP
+A web app that allows users to sell items like they would with a garage sale.

 ## Stretch Goals
+* allow people to make an offer above or below the purchase price
+* allow price to move over time

 ##Technology Stack
 * nodejs = backend javascript